-An additional criterion concerning the introduction to limit GHG emissions from the productive process is under investigation: in few months there will be the possibility of using a " CO_2 measurement toolkit" currently under development by the European Community.
+An additional criterion concerning the introduction of a limit to the GHG emissions from the productive process is under investigation: in a few months, there will be the possibility of using a " CO_2 measurement toolkit" currently under development by the European Community.

-3.3 Waste management
+3.3 WASTE MANAGEMENT

-The total amount of wood waste generated by the process or the processes shall be recovered according to the general terms and definitions established by Council Directive 91/156/EEC of 18 March 1991 amending Directive 75/442/EEC on waste14.
+The total amount of cork, bamboo or wood wastes generated by the process or the processes21 shall be recovered according to the general terms and definitions established by Council Directive 91/156/EEC of 18 March 1991 amending Directive 75/442/EEC on waste22.
+The use of the waste as renewable fuels is accepted.